InfiniteWorld acquires Super Bit Machine game studio for Web3 expansion

 “We’re assembling a team of creators with lots of experience and we’re coming in with resources,” he said.
 “You have to build something that is not just reactive or based on speculation.
 I think it’s great there is this correction in the market as I think it really starts to separate the wheat from the chaff.”

 I asked Krivicich about the hardcore gamer resistance to NFT games.
-He said that there is still a lot of work to be done inventing technologies and figuring out utility for things like NFTs.
+He said a lot of work still needs to be done inventing technologies and figuring out utility for things like NFTs.

 “I think it’s been, again, executed in ways that have been very detrimental to gamers in general so far,” he said.
 “We still have a long way to go.
 We’re building with experience first.”